jetbrains-academy/rustlings-course/Enums/Enums and Pattern Matching/If Let/task.md

 compiler will make certain your functions get only values of the type each function expects.

-In order to provide a well-organized API to your users that is straightforward to use and only exposes exactly what your users will need, let’s now turn to Rust’s modules.
+In order to provide your users with a well-organized API, which is straightforward to use and only exposes exactly what your users will need, let’s now turn to Rust’s modules.